TobyJef/pokemon-scarlet-violet/README.md

 Also there would be a plan to create a social media presence that readers would be directed to via the links in the footer, to give fans of the Pokeviews site a chance to connect and interact with one another and also myself.

+Aim to improve Google Lighthouse scores on Home and Newsletter pages.

 # Technologies Used

 - HTML